 We encourage those organisations genuinely wishing to become more diverse and inclusive to think deeply about utilising simplistic benchmarking tools and to consider what is not being presented to you in these measures, who is being silenced, and who, if any of us, benefits from this superficial and oversimplified data capture.

-Organisational Culture: Mapping the Terrain, Foundations for Organizational Science Series, 2002, p.12.
+Organisational Culture: Mapping the Terrain, Foundations for Organisational Science Series, 2002, p.12.
 Sage, Thousand Oaks, CA.

 About the author